besarrrr/Note-Taker/README.md

 ## Installation
 The user should clone the repository from GitHub and download Node.
 This application also requires a file system.
 Run npm init in terminal to make sure all dependencies are being used.

-## Questions
-If you have any questions about this projects, please contact me directly at:  gcesar13@yahoo.com